fedllanes/ushuaia213/README.md

 * Dataquest (all the four paths)
 * MIT MicroMasters Program in Statistics and Data Science(Probability, Statistics, Machine learning with Python and Data analysis with R)
-* UNIVERSITY OF MICHIGAN - Applied Data Science with Python Specialization
+* University of Michigan - Applied Data Science with Python Specialization

 ## Projects I've worked on (Python)